ankane/searchkick/README.md

 end
 ```

 Reindex and set up a cron job to add new conversions daily.
-For zero downtime deployment, temporarily set `conversions: false` in your search calls until the data is reindexed.
+For zero downtime deployment, temporarily set `conversions_v2(false)` in your search calls until the data is reindexed.

 ### Performant Conversions